 The DER (Distinguished Encoding Rule) encoding format was included in the standard in 1994.
 It is a specialized form of BER, which gives the encoder the option to encode some entities differently.
 For istance, is the value for TRUE any octet with any bit set to one.
 But, DER does not leave any such choices.
-The value for TRUE in the DER case is encoded as the octet 11111111.
+The value for TRUE in the DER case is encoded as the octet 111111111.
 So, the same value encoded by two different DER encoders must result in the same bit stream.

 A more compact encoding is achieved with the Packed Encoding Rules PER which was introduced together with the revised recommendation in 1994.
 PER takes a rather different approach from that taken by BER.
-The first difference is that the tag part in the TLV is omitted from the encodings, and any tags in the notation are completely ignored.
+The first difference is that the tag part in the TLV is omitted from the encodings, and any tags in the notation are not encoded.
 The potential ambiguities are resolved as follows:

-- A CHOICE is encoded by first encoding a choice index which identifies the chosen alternative by its position in the notation. - The SET and SEQUENCE is treated in an identical manner as the elements transmitted in order.
-When a SET or SEQUENCE has OPTIONAL or DEFAULT elements, the encoding of each of the elements is preceded by a bit map to identify which OPTIONAL or DEFAULT elements are present.
+- A CHOICE is encoded by first encoding a choice index which identifies the chosen alternative by its position in the notation. - The elemnts of a SEQUENCE is transmitted in textual order.
+OPTIONAL or DEFAULT elements are preceded by a bit map to identify which elements are present.
+After sorting the elements of a SET in the "canonical tag order" as defined in X.680 8.6 they are treated as a SEQUENCE regarding OPTIONAL and DEFAULT elements.
+A SET is transferred in the sorted order.